-Is East Bridgewater mom Jackie Fraser-Swan the fashion worldâ€™s next big thing?
+Is this East Bridgewater mom the fashion worldâ€™s next big thing?

 Itâ€™s February in New York and, 15 minutes to showtime, Jackie Fraser-Swan is calm amid the chaos backstage at her fall 2012 Fashion Week event in Lincoln Center.
 As one sinewy model purses her lips for a slash of purple lipstick, another gazes into a mirror while a hairdresser curls and teases her locks.
 Next to the stylists who are steaming silk blouses, neoprene pencil skirts, and faux fur capelets is a board covered with Polaroids of the 33 outfits Fraser-Swan is about to send down the catwalk.